- Allergic Living - http://allergicliving.com -

 A Halloween party with no food at all.
 And what’s more, this is a big hit with the kids.

-Here are a few things to consider if you’re thinking of throwing your own food-free (and therefore much less scary!)
-Halloween party.
+Here are a few things to consider if you’re thinking of throwing your own food-free (and therefore much less scary!) party for Halloween 2014.

 If your home is large enough to accommodate the group, perfect.
 But if you are arranging a larger party, then inquire at the local school board about community use of schools.
 Schools often rent out space such as gymnasiums to the community.
 My experience has been that they won’t rent space for private parties, but they will rent space for peer meetings, and if you’re getting a support group together and there’s no food, you can definitely argue that your gathering is indeed a meeting.